Mayor Sharon Owens on Thursday described Syracuse as a city ‘shaped by past’ but on the precipice in her first State of the City address.

 Owens’ administration plans to pursue a citywide property revaluation, which the Syracuse Common Council shot down in 2025.
 Councilors rejected the revaluation after a tense budget cycle.

-The mayor said she planned to work with Common Council President Rita Paniagua and the rest of the councilors to move forward on a revaluation “in the coming months.
+The mayor said she planned to work with Common Council President Rita Paniagua and the rest of the councilors to move forward on a revaluation “in the coming months.”

 Owens also expressed support for a Land Value Tax.
-A state bill could pave the way to selectively or widely use a Land Value Tax, which more heavily weights the tax rate on land the tax rate on structures.
-A Land Value Tax would replace a property tax.
-Proponents say a land value tax could incentivize development while discouraging land hoarding.
+A state bill could pave the way to selectively or widely use a Land Value Tax, which more heavily weights the tax rate on land over the tax rate on structures.

-The mayor acknowledged that the policey would not alter the fact that the city cannot tax non-profit institutions like SU and Upstate University Hospital.
+The mayor acknowledged that the policy would not alter the fact that the city cannot tax non-profit institutions like SU and Upstate University Hospital.
 But collaboration with those entities’ leaders is a productive means for the city to have a say in the way those entities grow, Owens said.

 “We’ve encouraged SU if they need to build, to build on the Hill, to build in South Campus.
 Build in your footprint,” Owens said.
 “South campus looks the same way it did when I graduated in 1985.
 There’s acres up there.
 Invest, build, grow — just grow in the footprint you’re in.”